SeSaMe-NUS/genie/README.md

-libGaLG
+libGPUGenie
 ===
-libGaLG is a fast GPU inverted list searching library.
+libGPUGenie is a fast GPU inverted list searching library.
 It builds the database from a csv file or a vector of instances.
-Then libGaLG will consturct the inverted list table and transfer it to the device. libGaLG provides a simple way to perform the k match queries.
+Then libGPUGenie will consturct the inverted list table and transfer it to the device. libGPUGenie provides a simple way to perform the k match queries.
 User may define queries and their matching ranges, then directly call the matching funtion.
 The library will parallel process all queries and save the matching result into a device_vector.
-A top k search can also be simply perfromed. libGaLG uses parallel searching to determine the top k values in a vector.
+A top k search can also be simply perfromed. libGPUGenie uses parallel searching to determine the top k values in a vector.
 It is much faster than the CPU searching algorithm.
 All device methods are wrapped in host methods.
 Developers are not required to configure the device function call.

 ### Compiler and development